andrew-d/socks/README.md

 etc.).
 You can bypass this by (ab)using SSH port forwarding.
 In this mode, you run the proxy like so:

-    ./socks -h localhost -p 8000 --remote-listener 'ssh://andrew:password@my-laptop:22'
+    ./socks ssh -a localhost -p 8000 -u andrew my-laptop:22

-In this case, the program opens an SSH connection to the host `my-laptop` on port 22, logs in with user `andrew` and password `password`, and then opens a listening port on `my-laptop` with address `localhost:8000`.
+In this case, the program opens an SSH connection to the host `my-laptop` on port 22, logs in with user `andrew` and prompts for a password, and then opens a listening port on `my-laptop` with address `localhost:8000`.
 As such, on `my-laptop`, you can use the address `localhost:8000` as a SOCKS proxy, and it will properly forward traffic back over the SSH connection and out of the SOCKS proxy as normal.